 Lemon trees grow 10 to 20 feet tall and 10 to 15 feet wide.
 Space accordingly.
 Dig a hole twice as wide and deep as the root ball.
 If the root is bound, cut across the ball a few times; this will loosen the roots and encourage them to reach for nutrients in well-drained fertile soil.

 Tropical and semi-tropical climates are best for growing lemons.
-The trees thrive with low to moderate rainfall through mild winters and warm to hot dry summer heat.
-Commercial production is most successful in sub-tropical regions of the world.
-The "citrus belt" of the United States ranges from California along the Gulf Coast to Florida.
+The trees prefer low to moderate rainfall while growing in mild winters and warm to hot dry summer heat, which is why they are successfully grown in the sub-tropical "citrus belt" of the United States, which ranges from California along the Gulf Coast to Florida.

 In Zone 8, plant a cold-hardy variety such as Meyer, which produces nearly seedless fruit and a plentiful harvest on even a small plant.
 Try Lisbon and Eureka in Zones 9 through 11.